 International youth theatre and music festival.
 (November) www.youngbohemia.cz

 Vinohrady Grape Harvest

 In late September, you can visit the annual celebration of the country’s first grape harvest.
 There is traditional music and crafts along with plenty of young wine.

 International Jazz Festival

 This commences in the last week in October (this week-long festival has a tradition of more than 30 years).
 If you like jazz, this festival should not be missed especially as you can see performances by jazz legends from all around the world, with plenty of local stars in between.
 The festival is held in several venues across Prague but mostly at Lucerna Music Bar. www.jazzfestivalpraha.cz (Read more)

 Anniversary of the Velvet Revolution

-17 November is a day which changed the lives of Czechs.
-A commemoration and wreath-laying ceremony is conducted on Wenceslas Square.
+17 November is a day that changed the lives of Czechs.
+A commemoration and wreath-laying ceremony are conducted on Wenceslas Square.